nakulBageja/task-manager/readme.md

   - Model our mongoDb easily
   - To provide easy validations and structuring of collections
 - Use of npm validator module present for validations
+- multer - to upload files
+- sharp - helps to resize and convert the files to specific extension

 ## Checking documentation of mongoose for better understanding